Introduction to PEMF Therapy

 PEMF is not a magic bullet.
 It is generally a better solution than exposing the body to surgical procedures or detrimental medications.
 IT TAKES TIME for dependable healing to happen.
 The amount of time needed will depend on the condition, severity, progression, age, and overall health of each patient.

 At The Facility, we apply treatments anywhere from 30-90 minutes, up to 5 times a week.
 Cellular exercise packages are available in 10- and 20- hour increments*.
-Dr. Rasmussen and Dr. Fahey will evaluate your condition and consequently recommend a care plan specific to you.
+Our clinicians will evaluate your condition and consequently recommend a care plan specific to you.
 Ask us today how you can use PEMF to enhance your personal cellular health!

 *Typical injuries we utilize PEMF for respond well to the following parameters: